Mindfulness-based stress reduction (MBSR)

 The National Institute for Health and Care Excellence (NICE) recommends MBSR to prevent depression from returning.

 MBSR can help to reduce stress hormone levels.
-In turn, this can help to manage simple faints and associated dizziness.
+This can help to manage simple faints and associated dizziness.

 We mainly use MBSR as a complementary treatment (in addition to standard medical care).
 It can help you to deal with stress caused by things beyond your control, such as: